alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/ad.md

 2. Classify audio clip at chosen index: Runs inference on the chosen audio clip.

     > **Note:** Please make sure to select audio clip index within the range of supplied audio clips during application
     > build.
-By default, a pre-built application has four files, with indexes from `0` to `3`.
+By default, the pre-built application has one file with index `0`.

 3. Run ... on all: Triggers sequential inference executions on all built-in applications.